 - Describe basic issues in performing couples, family, and group therapy by telemental health.

-- Choose appropriate tools for telemental health practice.
+- Identify appropriate tools for telemental health practice.

-- Establish and maintain a telemental health practice that is legal, ethical, and effective.
+- Create and maintain a telemental health practice that is legal, ethical, and effective.

 - Introduction and Telemental Health Practice Master Checklists